Wild Salmon Conservation and Restoration Internship

 - Experience and/or willingness to travel and camp in the wilderness will be considered.
 This position includes working as part of a team at remote field sites.

 - Provide a written 1-2 page summary of his/her summer experience and submit to the Center for Career and Pre-Professional Development to share with the Donor.

-- Reimbursement for travel to and from Sitka, up to $1,000 (receipt required).
+- Reimbursement of up to $1,000 for travel to and from Sitka (receipt required).

 To be considered, submit to the Center for Career and Pre-Professional Development by April 15:

 - Brief description (1-2 pages) indicating why you are interested in this internship